Loilo/apitap/README.md

 There are two things to notice here:
 1. The `this` context points to the object the method it is called on – in our case that's the `$('div')` collection which holds the DOM elements.
-2. The `.size()` method is available although we're not calling it on the `$` object itself – the proxy reproduces itself and sticks to each property you access or method you call.
+2. The `size()` method is available although we're not calling it on the `$` object itself – the proxy reproduces itself and sticks to each property you access or method you call.

 ### Dynamic Injections
 The second point is a feature, but in our example it can be quite unhandy: In most cases, we want to inject our custom properties only under certain circumstances.